 A sole proprietorship is associated with being a small startup.
 However, it’s difficult to get funding from a financial institution because of the risk involved.

 Many financial institutions don’t see a sole proprietorship as a strong, established business.
 Instead, it’s seen as a business still finding its way that can close at any time.
 As a sole proprietorship, your business is viewed as a high risk.

 You would have to get funding as a personal loan.
-So, for example, if a bank sees the loan to be a high risk even though it’s a personal loan, you still won’t be able to get funding.
+So, for example, if a bank sees the loan as high risk even though it’s a personal loan, you still won’t be able to get funding.